 If you were a devoted Yamato fan in the summer of 1980, here’s the demanding schedule you would have had to keep…

-March 24-26: Farewell to Yamato made a three-day comeback at the Sakurajima Sankei Hall theatre in Tokyo (mini-flyer shown above left).
-The theatre was named after a volcano in Kyushu, which was fitting given the eruption of activity that would soon take place.
+March 24-26: Farewell to Yamato made a three-day comeback at the Sakurajima Sankei Hall theater in Tokyo (mini-flyer shown above left).
+The theater was named after a volcano in Kyushu, which was fitting given the eruption of activity that would soon take place.

 Monday, May 26: Film production was well underway when a well-attended press conference featured a lineup of big names.
 They were (from left to right) Art director Tomoharu Katsumata, Leiji Matsumoto, Nishizaki, Composer Hiroshi Miyagawa, singers Isao Sasaki, Akira Fuse, and songwriter Yoko Yamaguchi.
 Also present was Toei President Shigeru Okada.
 The promotional campaign was talked up as much as the film, though lips were sealed when asked to explain the “Warp Dimension” effect.